Seed to Tree: History

-Early years (2009 - 2012)
+Early years (2009–2012)

 Seed to Tree was founded by the two members Georges Goerens and Benjamin Heidrich in 2009 when they started playing guitar and singing together.
 In 2010, drummer Michi Mentgen joined the band.
 After going through a long list of names, the three of them settled on “Seed to Tree”, based on the track “Seed to a Tree” by Blind Melon.
 2010 saw them starting to play local bars (becoming local resident of the Irish pub “The Pyg” in the Clausen part of Luxembourg City) and concerts in the Grand Duchy of Luxembourg.

 Their first EP "The Early Years" was released September 2012.
 The band released their first single “Broken Down” that went on to spend 16 weeks in the Luxembourg national music charts.
 Frontman Georges Goerens describes their sound as a "mixture of rhythms and floatiness, with often clear and present acoustic guitars and dreamy keys and electric guitars."
 The EP was re-released in 2016 by Believe Digital.

-Additional members & shows (2013 - 2015)
+Additional members and shows (2013–2015)

 In 2013 two more members joined the band to complete its current formation.
 Keyboard player Jean-Marc Feltz and bassist Benjamin Renz.
 Renz, who was in fact the guitar teacher of Benjamin Heidrich, was asked by the band to come join them and play bass.
 Renz had never played bass before, but was up for the challenge.
 The quintet went on to play all major local festivals in 2013, including the main-stage of Rock-A-Field, the largest of its kind in Luxembourg.
 In 2013, the band was chosen as the Luxembourg band to participate in the Multipistes program.
 In 2014 the band opened up shows for Kodaline and Jacco Gardner and in 2015 for Juli, Villagers and Starsailor amongst others.

 In 2015 the band toured parts of Belgium and Northern Germany with "Songs and Whispers".
 Later that year they performed at Reeperbahn Festival and the Sonic Visions Showcase.
 In March that year Seed to Tree played several concerts across Berlin.